krokedil/dibs-easy-for-woocommerce/readme.txt

 * This plugin integrates with Nets Easy.
 You need an agreement with Nets specific to the Nets Easy platform to use this plugin.

 == CHANGELOG ==

+= 2021.11.11    - version 1.24.0 =
+* Feature       - Adds setting to set checkout description.
+* Tweak         - Do not set webhooks if Host is localhost.
+Makes it easier to test Nets Easy in a local development environment.
+* Tweak         - Bump required PHP version to 7.0.
+* Tweak         - Replacing all mentions of "Easy" on its own to be "Nets Easy".
+* Tweak         - Replaces old Docs links to current URLs.
+* Fix           - Division by zero fix that could happen in taxRate calculation.
+* Fix           - Division by zero fix that could happen in refund request.
+* Fix           - PHP 8 related issue fix that could prevent redirect to Nets payment window.
+* Fix           - PHP 8 related issue fix that could cause partial refund to fail due to expected array missing.

 = 2021.06.29    - version 1.23.4 =
 * Fix           - Improvement in woocommerce_order_needs_payment filter.
 Could cause Pay for order button being visible on My account pages even for paid orders.